Contact Advent to find out how!

 Key factors - other

-Other factors likely to affect the valuation:
+Other factors likely to affect the appraisal:

 Demand for the type of business.